ovgu-nit/paindetection/_posts/2024-10-01-recording.md

 ---

-## Start of the data recoriding in the Intermediate Cate Unit of the university hospital Ulm
+## Start of the data recording in the Intermediate Cate Unit of the university hospital Ulm

-In the end of September a team from the NIT visited the project partners at the university of ulm.
-Together with the colleagues from the medical pyschology a recording set up was constructed in the intermediate care unit under the supervision of Prof. Dr. med.
+At the end of September, a team from the NIT group visited the project partners at the University of Ulm.
+Together with colleagues from the Department of Medical Psychology, a recording setup was constructed in the intermediate care unit under the supervision of Prof. Dr. med.
 Eberhard Barth.

-After some testing of the setup and a general introcution into the recording procedure, the first recordings were quickly done.
-In the tested version the setup now reliably records bio data (ECG, EDA and EMG of the frontalis) and two frontal videos over a duration of 24 hours.
-To solve the problem of having a contionous video independent of the while still not influencing the patients recovery in any harmful way, a mono camera with a near infrared camera with a near infrared light was employed.
+After testing the setup and providing a general introduction to the recording procedure, the first recordings were quickly completed.
+In its tested configuration, the setup now reliably records physiological data (ECG, EDA, and frontalis EMG) as well as two frontal video streams over a 24-hour period.

+To ensure continuous video monitoring without interfering with the patients' recovery, a monochrome near-infrared (NIR) camera combined with an NIR light source was employed.

 ![](/paindetection_nit/assets/theme/images/ICU_rig_ulm_1.jpg)